dart-archive/www.dartlang.org/src/site/effective-dart/design/index.markdown

 parameter to know *which* piece of data to return.

-This means the member is *syntactically* a method, but *conceptually* it is a property, and should be named as such using a noun phrase describing *what* the member returns.
+This means the member is *syntactically* a method, but *conceptually* it is a property, and should be named as such using a phrase that describes *what* the member returns.

 <div class="good">